 When the get method is passed an index that is outside the vector, it returns None without panicking.
 You would use this method if accessing an element beyond the range of the vector may happen occasionally under normal circumstances.
 Your code will then have logic to handle having either Some(&element) or None, as discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally enter a number that’s too large and the program gets a None value, you could tell the user how many items are in the current vector and give them another chance to enter a valid value.
 That would be more user-friendly than crashing the program due to a typo!

-When the program has a valid reference, the borrow checker enforces the ownership and borrowing rules (covered in Chapter 4) to ensure this reference and any other references to the contents of the vector remain valid.
+When the program has a valid reference, the borrow checker enforces the ownership and borrowing rules (covered in Chapter 4) to ensure that this reference and any other references to the contents of the vector remain valid.
 Recall the rule that states you can’t have mutable and immutable references in the same scope.
 That rule applies in Listing 8-6, where we hold an immutable reference to the first element in a vector and try to add an element to the end.
 This program won’t work if we also try to refer to that element later in the function.

 let mut v = vec![1, 2, 3, 4, 5];